-"The various colors of the robes you wear, are emblematical of every grace and virtue, which can adorn and beautify the human mind."-The various colors of the robes of the high priest are symbolical of the seasons, when the sun is in the different constellations of the zodiac.-"Ye priests! (says Volney, alluding to Catholic priests,) you wear his [the sun's] emblems all over-your bodies; your tonsure is the disk of the sun, your stole is his zodiac, your rosaries are symbols of the stars and planets.
-Ye pontiffs and prelates! your mitre, your crosier, your mantle, are those of Osiris."-(Ruins, p.
-139.)
+the seas as, when the sun is in different constellations of the zodiac.

+"'Ye priests! (says Volney, alluding to Catholic priests,) you wear his [the sun's] emblems all over your bodies; your tonsure is the disk of the sun, your stole is his zodiac, your resaries are symbols of the stars and planets.
+Ye pontiffs and prelates! your mitre, your crosier, your mantle, are those of Osiris."-[Ruins, p.
+139.]

-Although, after the extinction of Druidism, it was necessary for masonry to create an order of priests to officiate in the royal arch chapter as representatives of the deity, still it is evident that the English clergy, who undoubtedly took a principal part in arranging the ceremonies appropriated to initiations into the order, have managed the affair to suit their own sinister purposes.
+Although, after the extinction of Druidism, it was necessary for masony to create an order of priests to officiate in the royal arch chapter as representatives of the deity, still it is evident that the English clergy, who undoubtedly took a principal part in arranging the ceremonies appropriated to initiations into the order, have managed the affair to suit their own sinister purposes.
 They made up a medley, compounded of Paganism, Jewism, and Christianity.
 Little of ancient masonry is to be seen in it, excepting the dress of the high priest, which is purely of pagan origin.
-And here it may be proper to remark, that although it has been shown, that the prayers of the ancient pagans and those of the Jews were couched in the same terms, the
+And here it may be proper to remark, that although it has been shown, that the prayers of the ancient pagans and those of the Jews were couched in the same terms, the objects to whom they were addressed only being changed, nevertheless it may be doubted that the frequent introduction of texts of scripture in the ceremonies, is in strict conformity to original masonry.
+Two doctors of divinity, Dissanguliers and Anderson, were engaged in the collection, or forming anew, of the ceremonies, and had it in their power to mould them at will.